-Loose minerals/mineral block that is available at all times.
+Provide loose minerals/mineral block, available at all times.

 Well balanced grain product for your does.
 It gives them added

 nutrients & minerals that they need.
-It is easy to over do it
+It is easy to over-do

 with grain, so watch your animals condition to determine how

 much/little they may need.
 During lactation, more protein is